 The Relationship Between Finances and Finishing School

 Not every student is as resourceful and fortunate as my friend.
 According to GreatSchools reporting of data provided by the Organization for Economic Cooperation and Development, the United States has the highest college dropout rate in the world.
-(I couldn’t actual extract that information, but I had a super-hard time trying to get all their cool tools to give me the answers I was seeking.
+(I couldn’t actually extract that information, but I had a super-hard time trying to get all their cool tools to give me the answers I was seeking.
 We’re going to have to trust GreatSchools on this one.)
-Here are some more sobering statistics
+Here are some more sobering statistics:

 - 36% of college students report food insecurity in the last 30 days

 - 71% of community college students who drop out do so to work or make money

 - over 20% of college student report housing insecurity in the last 30 days